rajeshsharmadl/tutorials/001. DevOps/DevOps.md

 Test								|	Test Plans
 Packages							|	Artifacts

-#### Organizations
+#### Organization
-It is a collection of groups of people who are collectively working together on various projects inside a particular organization.
+It is a collection of related projects.
 Each DevOps account can have multiple organizations.
 Organizations can also be made as/for subgroups as it is easy to separate and handle large number of projects.
 Each organization have its owl URL e.g. https://dev.azure.com/{organization-name}.

 #### Project
-It is a single collection of related tasks.
-This is where entire product development is handled by a particular team and it provides repos for code versioning and place for people to plan, track progress and collaborate.
+It is a collection of related tasks.
+This is where entire product development is handled by a particular team and it provides repositories for code versioning and place for people to plan, track progress and collaborate.
 A project can be public or private.
-It contains a team by name of '{project-name} Team' by default when we create a project.
+It contains a team by name of '{project-name} Team' by default when we create a project but we can add other teams also.

 ##### Public Project
 - Visible to everyone